 Enjoying time with family and friends over food and drink is one of the most enjoyable parts of the holidays.
 Tasting seasonal foods you don’t get all year round, indulging in decadent treats and relaxing by the fire make the holidays memorable.
 But for some, all this eating and relaxing can lead to some unwanted weight gain and possibly poorly managed medical conditions.
-How can you still enjoy the holidays and all it has to offer and still feel great?
+How can you enjoy the holidays and all it has to offer and still feel great?
 Here are some easy and reasonable tips:

 Burn Calories: Keep up your workout routine and if you are off work consider even adding in a few extra workouts during the week.
 Go for a snowshoe, hike in the woods or chop some firewood to burn a few extra calories.
 The more you burn the more flexibility you have with your food.

 Eat Breakfast: Starving yourself in the morning will lead to excessive intake in the evening.
 You are better off having some fruit and protein at breakfast.
 Have fruit salad and Greek yogurt, apple and almond butter, egg, toast and an orange or oatmeal, berries and walnuts.

 Don’t Break the Bank: when you go out you don’t need to go “all out”.
 Be moderate.
 Enjoy your favorite foods but be mindful of portions.

 Office Goodies: keep the tempting goodies out of sight and make the healthy ones more convenient.
 Cookie trays can be left in the fridge in the staff room and bowls of mandarin oranges can be left out on the counter and by the water cooler or coffee maker.

 Party Free Days: On the days you don’t have a party or office luncheon, make particularly healthy choices.
 Get a really great workout in, pack your lunch and cook at home for dinner.
 Eat loads of fruit and vegetables to make up for servings lost the day before.